thirdweb-dev/contracts/docs/DropERC1155_V2.md

-*Returns primary sale recipient address.*
+*The address that receives all primary sales value.*

 #### Returns